 On December 14, 2018, the Supreme Court of British Columbia issued an injunction ordering Wet’suwet’en hereditary chiefs and supporters to cease denying Coastal GasLine (CGL) access to their territory.
 CGL plans to build a liquefied natural gas pipeline through Wet’suwet’en traditional territory.

 On January 7, 2019, the RCMP, highly armed and in tactical gear, moved in to take down the barricades and arrested 14 demonstrators.
 Indigenous leaders across the country questioned how such action could be squared with Prime Minister Trudeau’s frequently quoted statement that no relationship is more important to his government than that between Indigenous and non-Indigenous peoples.
-Ojibwe broadcaster and advocate Jesse Wente noted that “reconciliation does not come at the end of a gun.”
-Actions of solidarity by Indigenous and non-Indigenous peoples continue to take place across the country.
-Some First Nations people who support pipeline development have stood up in solidarity with the Wet’suwet’en hereditary chiefs, arguing that they have the right to resist without being met with violence.
+A letter from Moderator Richard Bott was one of many solidarity actions by Indigenous and non-Indigenous peoples across the country.

 After several days of negotiation, the hereditary chiefs reached an agreement with the RCMP to give CGL what Tsayu Clan Chief Namoks called “soft access” to the territory.
 The hereditary chiefs have made it clear that their agreement is with the RCMP; it is not an agreement with CGL to allow pipeline development.

-The situation on Wet’suwet’en territory thus remains unresolved, as do other development issues on unceded and treaty land across the country.
-How we, as a country, respond to them will speak volumes about our commitment to reconciliation, to living together as settler and Indigenous peoples in Canada.
+How we, as a country, respond to development issues on unceded and treaty lands will speak volumes about our commitment to reconciliation, to living together as settler and Indigenous peoples in Canada.
 As Moderator Richard Bott has written in his prayer for Wet’suwet’en, “We speak, God of all Creation—but are they just pretty words?”
 He urges us to “open our hearts with truth to the fact that these actions give lie to our words.”

 The United Church of Canada is committed to the UN Declaration on the Rights of Indigenous Peoples, which holds that Indigenous Peoples have the right to free, prior, and informed consent before any development occurs on their territory.
 We believe this must be fully respected on Wet’suwet’en land, and on all Indigenous territory in Canada.